manolitto/openvlex2/README.md

 **Q:** The jacks look fragile and I am sure I will manage to break one.
 I don't want to throw away painted tiles because of a broken jack!

 **A:** Rest assured that you don't have to!
 Try to remove the broken jack with pliers and a carpet knife (:warning: Watch your fingers! :face_with_head_bandage:).
 If the joint is too strong, put the tile into the freezer for some while.
 This makes the superglue brittle.
 (Thanks, Devon Jones, for this valuable hint!)

 ---

+**Q:** Can I use terrain and building tiles from other systems and vendors with OpenVLex?

+**A:** Yes, you can use whatever tile you want (as soon as it is based on some kind of modular grid system)!
+Simply cut away the bottom part of the tile (the part where the holes for the proprietary locking mechanism are).
+Most slicer applications already support cutting pieces horizontally, so you do not even need 3D software for this.
+Here are hints for some systems:

+  - OpenLOCK terrain tiles: cut away and drop 6 mm from bottom
+  - DRAGONLOCK:
+    - Most Tile Sets: drop bottom 5.28 mm
+    - Some Tile Sets: drop just 5.21 mm (the minimum DRAGONLOCK base height)
+    - Shadowgrove Forest: cutting away 6mm from bottom works quite well
+  - Tilescape: drop 6.4 mm from bottom of tiles with integrated frame, nothing to drop for frameless tiles

+---